Easter Sunday Massacre: Criminal proceedings

-The second trial began in July 23, 1975 and prosecutors revealed evidence involving the witnesses who had seen Ruppert engaging in target practice, asking about silencers for his gun collection and admitting that his mother's expectations were a problem that he needed to solve.
+The second trial began on July 23, 1975, and prosecutors revealed evidence involving the witnesses who had seen Ruppert engaging in target practice, asking about silencers for his gun collection and admitting that his mother's expectations were a problem that he needed to solve.
 In July 1975, Ruppert received 11 consecutive life sentences.

 On appeal, a new trial was granted in 1982.
 Defense attorney Hugh D. Holbrock, convinced his client was insane, personally funded the hiring of expert psychiatrists and psychologists from all over the country.

+During the second trial, one of the jurors collapsed and died from a heart attack after seeing pictures of the dead bodies.

 On July 23, 1982, another three-judge panel found Ruppert guilty on two counts first degree murder (his mother and brother), but found him not guilty on the other nine counts of murder, by reason of insanity.
 He received one life sentence for each count, to be served consecutively.

-Because capital punishment had been suspended in the United States from 1972 to 1976 as a result of the Supreme Court's decision in Furman v.
+Capital punishment had been suspended in the United States from 1972 to 1976 as a result of the Supreme Court's decision in Furman v.
 Georgia; the mass murders on Minor Avenue had occurred in 1975 and Ruppert could not receive the death penalty for his crimes.

 On July 30, 1982, at the age of 48, Ruppert was incarcerated with the Ohio Department of Rehabilitation and Correction (ODRC), at the Franklin Medical Center in Columbus, Ohio.
 His assigned inmate number was A169321.

-On June 1995, at the age of 61, Ruppert was granted a hearing before the state Parole Board, but his release was denied.
-He received subsequent parole board hearings in 2005 (age 71) and April 2015 (age 81) all of which he was denied release.
+In June 1995, at the age of 61, Ruppert was granted a hearing before the state Parole Board, but his release was denied.
+He received subsequent parole board hearings in 2005 (age 71) and April 2015 (age 81), both of which he was denied release.

-In 2015 the Allen Oakwood Correctional Institution parole board released a statement: "The board has determined that the inmate is not suitable for release at this time.
+In 2015, the Allen Oakwood Correctional Institution parole board released a statement: "The board has determined that the inmate is not suitable for release at this time.
 The inmate has not completed any recommended programming and does not appear to be willing to do so.
-The inmate’s record notes negative institutional conduct.
+The inmate's record notes negative institutional conduct.
 The inmate took the lives of multiple victims.
-There has been strong community objections to his release … the release of this inmate would not be in the best interest of justice."
+There has been strong community objections to his release ... the release of this inmate would not be in the best interest of justice."

 Ruppert's next parole consideration hearing was set to occur April 2025 when he would have been 91.

-On June 4, 2022 at the age of 88, Ruppert died from natural causes while incarcerated at the Franklin Medical Center in Columbus, Ohio, a unit of the Ohio Department of Rehabilitation and Correction.
+On June 4, 2022, at the age of 88, Ruppert died from natural causes while incarcerated at the Franklin Medical Center in Columbus, Ohio, a unit of the Ohio Department of Rehabilitation and Correction.